tydukes/mcp-vscode-workflow/docs/ci-cd-setup.md

 This project implements a comprehensive CI/CD pipeline using GitHub Actions and pre-commit hooks to ensure code quality, security, and reliability.
 The setup includes automated testing, linting, security scanning, and branch protection rules.

+**📋 Important**: All contributions must meet the comprehensive [acceptance criteria](acceptance-criteria.md) which define the testing, quality, and security requirements for this project.

 ## Components

 ### 1. GitHub Actions Workflows